 Each year, an email notification which provides the website to access this report is sent to all enrolled students, faculty and staff.
-Copies of the report may also be obtained in the Office of the Dean of Student Services.
+Copies of the report may also be obtained in the Campus Police Department.

 Students and members of the College community are urged to follow these recommendations: